Common Dog and Cat Fur Problems: Dandruff, Shedding and Mats

 - Staying hydrated.
 Be sure your pet is drinking enough water, or add wet food to their diet.

 - Bathing your pet.
 Use a specially formulated hydrating shampoo that contains oatmeal and omega-6 fatty acids, and bathe your pet regularly.

 - Use a leave-on, after-bath mousse.
-In addition to shampooing, you can apply a mousse, rinse or conditioner to your pet’s skin and coat after a bath, when the fur is still wet.
-These types of products are not meant to be washed off.
+In addition to shampooing, you can apply a mousse, rinse or conditioner to your pet’s skin and coat after a bath, when the fur is still wet and unwashed.

 Ways to Help Prevent Common Fur Issues